 Your product title is the first information potential customers have about your product.

-The product title and the main image are the two biggest pieces of information shoppers have to go on to decide if they are going to click-through to your product or not.
+The product title and the main image are the two most prominent pieces of information shoppers have to go on to decide if they are going to click through to your product or not.

 No click-through = No sale.

 Think about what your customer needs to see in your product title to make them want to click.